Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: CrossDomainTypes4Py

 \subsubsection{Deduplication}

 An essential preprocessing step is to remove duplicates from the dataset, as this harms the performance of machine learning systems \cite{CodeDuplicate}.
 In particular, for our cross-domain setup, we have to control code duplicates additionally across the datasets.
-In the first step, we create a list of repositories, which are present in both datasets and randomly remove one half from one dataset and the other half from the other dataset.
+In the first step, we create a list of repositories, which are present in both datasets and randomly remove one-half from one dataset and the other half from the other dataset.
 The resulting repository lists of the datasets are disjoint.

-In the second step, we apply the tool CD4Py\footnote{https://github.com/saltudelft/CD4Py} to detect file-level duplicates.
+In the second step, we apply the tool CD4Py\footnote{\url{https://github.com/saltudelft/CD4Py}} to detect file-level duplicates.
 This tool is also used in the ManyTypes4Py pipeline.
 It creates a vector representation using the Term Frequency-Inverse Document Frequency (TF-IDF) method to convert the tokenized identifiers of the source code files.
 The outputs are clusters of duplicates by performing a k-nearest neighbor search.
 From each cluster, we randomly select one file to remain in the dataset, all others are deleted.\\